Before I give you all the facts and the water softener reviews consumer reports, let’s cover the basics.

 Hard water contains high levels of magnesium, calcium and other dissolved minerals.

+This is because hard water is what causes white limescale stains around your appliances, plumbing, pipes, sinks and tap faucets.
 Technically, any water containing more than 1 GPG of dissolved hardness minerals is considered hard, but realistically, the water is relatively mild up to 3.5 GPG.

 Solve problems with hard water by getting a water softener.